-Yimei Xiang, Rutgers University (Date: April 4, 2021)
+Yimei Xiang, Rutgers University (Date: April 14, 2021)

-Abstract Wh-questions with a quantificational subject have readings that seemingly involve quantification into questions (called 'QıQ' for short).
-This paper unifies the derivation of QıQ-readings and distinguish these readings from pair-list readings of multiple-wh questions.
-I propose that pair-list multiple-wh questions and QıQ-questions both involve a wh-dependency, namely, that the wh-/quantificational subject stands in a dependency with the trace of the wh-object.
-In particular, in a pair-list multiple-wh question, the wh-subject binds into the trace of the wh-object across an identity operation; in a QıQ-question, the quantificational subject binds into the trace of the wh-object across a predication operation.
+Abstract Questions with a quantificational subject have readings that seemingly involve quantification into questions (called ' Q_1Q' for short).
+In particular, in single-wh questions with a universal quantifier, QiQ-readings call for pair-list answers, similar to pair-list readings of multiple-wh questions.
+This paper unifies the derivation of QIQ-readings and distinguishes QIQ-readings from pair-list readings of multiple-wh questions.
+I propose that pair-list multiple-wh questions and QıQquestions both involve a wh-dependency, namely, that the wh-/quantificational subject stands in a dependency with the trace of the wh-object.
+In particular, in a pair-list multiple-wh question, the wh-subject binds into the trace of the wh-object across an identity operation; in a Q1Q-question, the quantificational subject binds into the trace of the wh-object across a predication operation.
 The differences between these two quantificational binding operations explain a contrast in domain exhaustivity between multiple-wh questions and questions with a universal quantifier.
-I further propose that the observed QıQ-effect in a QıQ-question is derived by extracting one of the minimal proposition sets that satisfy the aforementioned quantificational predication condition.
-The values of these sets determine whether the QıQ-reading is available and whether a QıQ-question admits pair-list answers and/or has a choice flavor.
+I further propose that the observed QiQ-effect in a QiQ-question is derived by extracting one of the minimal proposition sets that satisfy the aforementioned quantificational predication condition.
+The values of these sets determine whether the QIQ-reading is available and whether a QIQ-question admits pair-list answers and/or has a choice flavor.